bgrove1974/pickaxe/README.md

 Code from the pickaxe book, third edition.

-Ch 16 Namespaces, Source Files, and Distribution pp 225
+Ch 16.2 Organizing Your Source pp 226